steipete/steipete.com/_posts/2020-12-14-apple-silicon-mac-mini-for-ci.md

 ## Xcode Troubles

-I experimented with using the "Release Candidate" of Xcode 12.3 as the main Xcode version, but there’s currently [a bug that prevents installing any non-bundled Simulators](https://twitter.com/steipete/status/1337738685282988032?s=21) (we still support iOS 12 in our [iOS PDF SDK](https://pspdfkit.com/pdf-sdk/ios/)), which caused Cinc to stop with an error).
+I experimented with using the “Release Candidate” of Xcode 12.3 as the main Xcode version, but there’s currently [a bug that prevents installing any non-bundled simulators](https://twitter.com/steipete/status/1337738685282988032?s=21) (we still support iOS 12 in our [iOS PDF SDK](https://pspdfkit.com/pdf-sdk/ios/)), which caused Cinc to stop with an error).
 For now, we’re sticking with Xcode 12.2 in hopes that Apple fixes this soon.
-I assume this is a server-side error so it shouldn’t be hard to fix.
+I assume this is a server-side error, so it shouldn’t be hard to fix.

-There’s [a promising fix in Xcode 12.3](https://twitter.com/steipete/status/1336428545791434752) for “improved responsiveness of macOS mouse and keyboard events while under heavy load, such as when building a large project while running Simulator”, and a fix for [random lockups of the CoreSimulator service](https://twitter.com/steipete/status/1332348616145563653), so I’m itching to upgrade as soon as possible.
+There’s [a promising fix in Xcode 12.3](https://twitter.com/steipete/status/1336428545791434752) for “improved responsiveness of macOS mouse and keyboard events while under heavy load, such as when building a large project while running Simulator,” and a fix for [random lockups of the CoreSimulator service](https://twitter.com/steipete/status/1332348616145563653), so I’m itching to upgrade as soon as possible.

 **Update:** Apple fixed this issue server-side; the list is loading now.

 ## Test Troubles

-Some features in our [iOS PDF SDK](https://pspdfkit.com/pdf-sdk/ios/) use `WKWebView`, e.g. [Reader View, whicih reflows PDFs so they’re easier to read on mobile devices](https://pspdfkit.com/pdf-sdk/reader-view/#ios).
+Some features in our [iOS PDF SDK](https://pspdfkit.com/pdf-sdk/ios/) use `WKWebView`, e.g. [Reader View, which reflows PDFs so they’re easier to read on mobile devices](https://pspdfkit.com/pdf-sdk/reader-view/#ios).
 These tests [crash with a memory allocator error on Big Sur](https://steipete.com/posts/apple-silicon-m1-a-developer-perspective/).

 If you see [`bmalloc::HeapConstants::HeapConstants`](https://gist.github.com/steipete/7181cf321d979d734c5acd2326f6c33f) in a crash stack trace, that’s likely this bug.
-While my radar has no reply yet, I’ve heard this is a bug in Big Sur and requires an OS update to be fixed, so this potentially will be resolved in 10.2 some time in Q1 2021.
+While my radar has no reply yet, I’ve heard this is a bug in Big Sur and requires an OS update to be fixed, so this will potentially be resolved in 10.2 some time in Q1 2021.

 I’ve currently worked around this by detecting Rosetta at runtime and then skipping any tests that call into WebKit by using this snippet to detect execution state: